 Within the hypothalamus, glial cells are key regulators of parenchymal homeostasis and neuronal communication.
 Glial cells become activated during periods of excess caloric intake, causing them to initiate inflammatory processes known collectively as reactive gliosis.
-As this occurs, the two main classes of glial cells, astrocytes and microglia, are converted to an activated pro-inflammatory phenotype characterized by cellular hypertrophy and proliferation, increased expression of intermediate filaments and secretion of inflammatory interleukins and cytokines (2).
-Glial cells can also be activated directly by several pro-inflammatory factors or cytokines, including the metabolic hormone leptin, which stimulate the production of IL1 $\beta$ , TNF $\alpha$ and IL 6 within the glial cells (4).
-Activated microglia and astrocytes continue to accumulate in the hypothalamus over months of excess caloric intake, such that hypothalamic inflammation becomes persistent, potentially leading to neuronal dysfunction and thus to a chronic impairment of energy homeostasis (5).
+As this occurs, the two main classes of glial cells, astrocytes and microglia, are converted to an activated pro-inflammatory phenotype characterized by cellular hypertrophy and proliferation, increased expression of intermediate filaments, and secretion of inflammatory interleukins and cytokines (2).
+Glial cells can also be activated directly by several pro-inflammatory factors or cytokines, including the metabolic hormone leptin, which stimulate the production of interleukin (IL)-1 $\beta$ , TNF $\alpha$ , and IL-6 within the glial cells (4).
+Activated microglia and astrocytes continue to accumulate in the hypothalamus over months of excess caloric intake, such that hypothalamic inflammation becomes persistent, potentially leading to neuronal dysfunction and, thus, to a chronic impairment of energy homeostasis (5).

-Epidemiological studies have confirmed a strong association between fat intake, plasma cholesterol levels, obesity and cardiovascular disease mortality (6, 7).
-One key independent predictor for cardiovascular disease as well as for Alzheimer's dementia is a low level of high-density lipoprotein (HDL) particles and their major protein constituent, apolipoprotein A-I (apoA-I) (8-10).
-Low circulating HDL and apoA-I are also a hallmark of obesity in association with insulin-resistance, a pathological precondition associated with type-2 diabetes mellitus (T2D) (11).
+Epidemiological studies have confirmed a strong association between fat intake, plasma cholesterol levels, obesity, and CVD mortality (6, 7).
+One key independent predictor for CVD as well as for Alzheimer's dementia is a low level of HDL particles and their major protein constituent, apoA-I (8-10).
+Low circulating HDL and apoA-I are also a hallmark of obesity in association with insulin-resistance, a pathological precondition associated with T2D (11).
 HDLs have atheroprotective functions that are independent of their well-known role in lipid transport (12).
-In particular, HDLs directly mediate anti-inflammatory reprogramming of immune cells (13), promoting cerebrovascular health (10) and maintaining mitochondrial function (for review see 14), activities that may prevent and/or ameliorate metabolic disease.
+In particular, HDLs directly mediate anti-inflammatory reprogramming of immune cells (13), promoting cerebrovascular health (10) and maintaining mitochondrial function [for review see (14)], activities that may prevent and/or ameliorate metabolic disease.
 However, it is not known whether circulating HDLs exert an independent effect on the development of obesity and metabolic dysfunction.
 We therefore investigated the role of genetically reduced HDL levels in the development of hypothalamic inflammation and mitochondrial dysfunction.
-Using a genetic loss of function mouse model (apoA- $I^{-/-}$ ), we report for the first time that low circulating HDL levels promote specifically astrocyte activation and induce mitochondrial dysfunction within the hypothalamic astrocytes that is associated with enhanced adiposity and impaired glucose homeostasis.
-Treatment of primary astrocytes with apoA-I results in enhanced mitochondrial bioenergetics of primary astrocytes and administration of rHDL (CSL-111) in apoA-I-/- mice reverses hypothalamic inflammation by normalizing mitochondrial function markers, suggesting that HDL-based therapies may avert astroglial dysfunction and thus offer a new approach for potential treatment and prevention of obesity and metabolic disease.
+Using a genetic loss of function mouse model (apoA- $I^{-/-}$ ), we report for the first time that low circulating HDL levels specifically promote astrocyte activation and induce mitochondrial dysfunction within the hypothalamic astrocytes that is associated with enhanced adiposity and impaired glucose homeostasis.
+Treatment of primary astrocytes with apoA-I results in enhanced mitochondrial bioenergetics of primary astrocytes, and administration of reconstituted HDL (rHDL) (CSL-111) in apoA-I-/- mice reverses hypothalamic inflammation by normalizing mitochondrial function markers, suggesting that HDL-based therapies may avert astroglial dysfunction and thus offer a new approach for potential treatment and prevention of obesity and metabolic disease.